rclone/rclone/docs/content/docs.md

 Consider using the `--modify-window` flag to compensate for time skews between the source and the backend, for backends that do not support mod times, and instead use uploaded times.
-However, if the backend does not support checksums, note that sync'ing or copying within the time skew window may still result in additional transfers for safety.
+However, if the backend does not support checksums, note that syncing or copying within the time skew window may still result in additional transfers for safety.

 ### --use-mmap ###